mhshuvoalways/tic-tac-toe-game/README.md

-# Tic-Tac-Toe-App
+# ReactTic-Tac-Toe-App

 This is a project template for mern apps.
-It lives at https://tic-tac-toe-app-mhs.netlify.app
+It lives at https://react-tic-tac-toe-app-mhs.netlify.app

 ## Get started